m444x/StackOverflow-Survey-2019/README.md

 ## File Descriptions <a name="files"></a>

-There is one notebooks available here to showcase work related to the above questions.
-This notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
+There is one notebook available [here](https://github.com/m444x/StackOverflow-Survey-2019/blob/master/Stack%20Overflow%20Survey.ipynb) to showcase work related to the above questions.
+This notebook is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells were used to assist in walking through the thought process for individual steps.

 ## Results<a name="results"></a>